richwalrath/Noobium/README.md

-# Notify
+# Noobium
-A C++ library containing helpers and classes for message queues, event systems, and logging.
+A C++ library containing a large set of helpful features.